SamOBrienOlinger/SamOBrienOlinger/README.md

 - [*Age Action Intercultural Care Home Project Report*](https://www.ageaction.ie/sites/default/files/23626-Age%20Action%20Inter-Cultural%20Report-LR4.pdf)
 - [*Value for Money and Policy Review of Youth Programmes*](http://www.drugsandalcohol.ie/23242/1/ValueforMoneyYouthProjects.pdf)
 __________________________________________________________________________________________________________________________________________

+For me anyway, one of the most interesting and positive aspects of making the move to Software Development has been finding out how much I enjoy each stage involved in the process of delivering a high-quality product.
+The trapeze act Developers do every day to balance form and function fascinates me.

 Many thanks again for visiting and hopefully we'll be in touch soon!